Wealize/branded-chatbot-window/README.md

 ![version](https://img.shields.io/badge/version-1.5.4-blue)

-A simple chatbot window written in React and based on `react-chat-window` that lets your connect with a chatbot endpoint and themize the appearance of the chat to fit a branding.
+A simple chatbot window written in React and based on `@wealize/react-chat-window` that lets your connect with a chatbot endpoint and themize the appearance of the chat to fit a branding.

 ## Usage